Wenfengcheng/chengcheng-workbench/README.md

 Private by design.
 Everything runs on 127.0.0.1 and stores to a local database on your own machine.

 Not an official Microsoft product.
 This is a personal project, shared as is for personal and demo use.
 It is not built, endorsed, or supported by Microsoft, and it is not meant for production.
+Make sure you review how Scout bills for usage prior to running.
 See the Disclaimer and license section below.

 ## What you get without signing in